1. Graduate CV Examples, Templates & How to Write in 2025

 Statistical Analysis

-• Ability to perform hypothesis testing using regression, standard deviations, measures of central tendency.
+• Ability to perform hypothesis testing using regression, standard deviations, and measures of central tendency.

 • Software: STATA, R Statistical Programming Language